themesberg/flowbite/content/getting-started/svelte.md

 ---
 layout: home
 title: Tailwind CSS Svelte - Flowbite
-description: Learn how to install and set up Tailwind CSS with Flowbite for your Svelte project and start developing modern web applications using interactive elements based on utility classes
+description: Learn how to install Tailwind CSS with Flowbite for your Svelte project and start developing modern web applications using interactive elements based on utility classes
 group: getting-started
 toc: true
 requires_svelte: true

 previous: Laravel
 previousLink: getting-started/laravel/
-next: License
+next: Ruby on Rails
-nextLink: getting-started/license/
+nextLink: getting-started/rails/
 ---

 Svelte is a modern and growing front-end compiler.
 Developers build boilerplate-free components using languages HTML, CSS and JavaScript.
 Svelte compiles your code to tiny, framework-less vanilla JS.